• Lead Screw supplier

 We will be more than happy to help, so please call today!

 Working closely with our customers to supply a finished ready to fit product, not only reduces their scrap rates, but also ensures that the lead screw and nut fit tolerance is maintained every time.
 With a machining capability that is enjoyed by numerous customers, an excellent journal concentricity product is delivered, regardless of diameter.
-Working directly from dimensional drawings, or if they do not exist, from physical examples that enable us to reverse engineer from.
+ABSSAC's confidence in reverse engineering linear products becomes invaluable when original drawings are unavailable.
+This capability ensures viable solutions for various challenges.

 Types of screw threads